 2. Poor customer experience.

-This next consequence of dirty data is directly related to our last point about customer experience.
-In today’s hyper-connected world, customers don’t just abandon your business when they have a poor experience.
-They also tell their peers about it.
-An overwhelming 79% of customers will share a bad experience they had with a company (source).
+How many people will share a bad experience they have with a company?
 Their negative reaction may be posted on social media, popular review sites, and other channels that facilitate customer feedback.

 4. Misinformed decision-making.

 When bad data contaminates your sales and marketing metrics and reporting, it can hurt your business on a massive scale.

 In the past, executives and key stakeholders relied on instinct and intuition to make important long-term business decisions.

 Now, data is so readily available that there’s no longer a need for guesswork when it comes to crucial decision-making.

 Here’s the problem:

 If your executive team relies on inaccurate data, it can lead them to make misinformed and potentially damaging long-term decisions.

 The good news is that clean data provide decision-makers with the tools they need for accurate and comprehensive reporting.